Read time 4 minutes

 Because some users rely on rules for managing the mails, this Clutter feature is unnecessary for them.
-Also, users mostly complain to not find the specific emails crucial for them in their Inbox and can ignore the Clutter folder to check for the emails causing great confusion all over.
+Also, users who complain about not finding the specific emails crucial for them in their Inbox and can ignore the Clutter folder to check for the emails causing great confusion all over.
 So, they can consider disabling this feature.

 Here we are discussing two ways for disabling the Clutter feature, one for administrators and the other for end users.